 Threats

 To prevent predation, many Trilobites had protective spikes and thorns on their bodies.
-Certain Trilobite species would roll into a ball that was immune to biting or a predator’s keen teeth by using their impenetrable exoskeleton.
-Some species of Trilobite developed camouflage to hide from predators, as noted from trilobite fossils.
+Certain species would roll into a ball that was immune to biting or a predator’s keen teeth by using their impenetrable exoskeleton.
+Some species developed camouflage to hide from predators, as noted from trilobite fossils.

 Even though they were common in many environments, they became extinct approximately 200 million years ago.
-A mixture of reasons is probably to blame for the recurrent extinction episodes usually succeeded by false recoveries that can be found all through the Trilobite archaeological record.
+A mixture of reasons is probably to blame for the recurrent extinction episodes, which usually succeeded by false recoveries that can be found throughout the archaeological record.

 - Most Trilobite fossils are abandoned exoskeletons.